simonatosic/PorukaKaoSlika/README.md

 ##### Primljene poruke _(Received Messages)_
 - scrollable gallery of received images in a form of colorful patchwork
-- click an image and swipe for a fullscreen display
+- click an image and swipe for a full screen display

 ## Built With
 - [Firebase development platform for Android](https://firebase.google.com/)